-Although the Company does not have an organized internal audit function, internal business supervision and risk management are partly performed through the activities of the business function of Controlling.
+Although the Company does not have an established internal audit function, internal business oversight and risk management are partly carried out through the activities of the business controlling function.
 Also, the main responsibilities of the Audit Committee of the Supervisory Board include monitoring the financial reporting process and submitting recommendations or proposals to ensure its integrity regarding financial reporting, as well as monitoring the effectiveness of the internal quality control system and risk management system.

-In addition to the recommendations of the Code, the Management and the Supervisory Board of the Company increased efforts in order to establish adequate corporate governance and transparent information, respecting the structure and organization of the Company, its strategy and business goals, the distribution of powers and responsibilities with special emphasis on effective procedures for determining, measuring and monitoring and reporting about risks in business, as well as the establishment of appropriate internal control mechanisms.
+In addition to the recommendations of the Code, the Management Board and the Supervisory Board of the Company are investing increased efforts to establish adequate corporate governance and transparent information, taking into account the Company's structure and organization, strategy and business goals, the allocation of authority and responsibilities with special emphasis on effective procedures for identifying, measuring and monitoring and reporting on business risks, as well as establishing appropriate internal control mechanisms.

-The Company has prepared separate and consolidated financial statements for the Granolio Group, which consists of Granolio d.d. and the subsidiary Zdenačka farma d.o.o. which is fully owned by Granolio d.d. and for the subsidiary Zdenka - mliječni proizvodi d.o.o., where the Company is a coowner
+The Company has prepared unconsolidated and consolidated financial statements for the Granolio Group, which consists of Granolio d.d. and the subsidiary Zdenačka farma d.o.o., which is fully owned by the company Granolio d.d., and for the subsidiary Zdenka - mliječni proizvodi d.o.o., in which the Company is a co-owner.